multitudes/42-miniRT/README.md

 - the `rand_custom` function generates the next random number using the LCG formula and updates the seed.

 ## Phong Reflection
+Bui Tuong Phong was a Vietnamese-born computer graphics researcher.
+He developed the Phong reflection model while working on his Ph.D. at the University of Utah.
 Phong specular reflection is a component of the Phong reflection model, which is used in computer graphics to simulate the way light interacts with surfaces.
 The model was introduced by Bui Tuong Phong in his 1975 paper "Illumination for Computer Generated Pictures."

-### Phong Reflection Model Components
+Components:
 - Ambient Reflection: Simulates the constant light that is present in the environment.
 - Diffuse Reflection: Simulates the light scattered in many directions from a rough surface.
 - Specular Reflection: Simulates the light that reflects in a specific direction from a shiny surface, creating highlights.

-### Specular Reflection
-- Specular reflection is the mirror-like reflection of light off a surface.
-- It depends on the viewer's position, the light source position, and the surface normal.
-- The intensity of the specular reflection is calculated using the angle between the viewer direction and the reflection direction of the light.
+It depends on the viewer's position, the light source position, and the surface normal.
+The intensity of the specular reflection is calculated using the angle between the viewer direction and the reflection direction of the light.

 ### Phong Specular Reflection Formula
 The specular reflection component is calculated using the following formula: